 SUSAN G. KOMEN® SUPPORT RESOURCES

 Many states require all health insurance companies (including Medicaid) to cover breast reconstruction after a mastectomy (learn more).

 The Women's Health and Cancer Rights Act of 1998 requires group health plans, insurance companies and health maintenance organizations (HMOs) that pay for mastectomy to also pay for :

 Many states require all health insurance providers (including those not covered under the Women’s Health and Cancer Rights Act) to pay for reconstructive surgery after a mastectomy.

-Learn more about clinical trials and find a list of resources to help you find a clinical trial
+Learn more about clinical trials and find a list of resources to help you find a clinical trial.

-Facts for Life: Breast Reconstruction and Prosthesis
+Facts for Life: Breast Reconstruction or Prosthesis After Mastectomy

 1-877 GO KOMEN(1-877-465-6636)